jfangmeier/blogdown-site/content/post/2022-02-12-introducing-the-claimsdb-package-for-teaching-and-learning/index.markdown

 ## # ... with more rows
 ```

-We can use the `show_query()` function to see the SQL code that dbplyr created that it closely matches the SQL code above.
+We can use the `show_query()` function to see the SQL code that dbplyr created and that it closely matches the SQL code above.

 ```r